 That's not exactly right.

-We now know that the level of involvement, we know that that document, which is unverifiable, That there were numerous warnings before the first FISA application that were ignored, that Steele has an agenda.
+We now know that the level of involvement, we know that that document, which is unverifiable, that there were numerous warnings before the first FISA application that were ignored, that Steele has an agenda.

 Hillary paid for it.

-But it still became the bulk of information in all four FISA applications.
+It's unverified, but it still became the bulk of information in all four FISA applications.

-And we know that in fact James Comey signed three of them.
+And we know that, in fact, James Comey signed three of them.

-Sally AIT signed some, McCabe signed some, Buente signed some, Rod Rosenstein signed the last one.
+Rod Rosenstein signed the last one.

-Then we know that when we finally got to interviewing the subsource on three separate occasions, by February of 2017, they knew the subsource said no, there's nothing we can corroborate in the dirty dossier that Hillary paid for.
+Then we know that when we finally got to interviewing the sub-source on three separate occasions, by February of 2017, they knew the sub-source said, no, there's nothing we can corroborate in the dirty dossier that Hillary paid for, which then makes it even worse.

-And then, of course, the scope uh memorandum that was sent by acting A.G.
-Rod Rosenstein, who signed the fourth and final visa application that allowed first well, denying Carter Page's civil liberties and constitutional rights, and they spied on a presidential candidate Donald Trump, and they spied on Trump's transition team and deep into the Trump presidency, all based on a dirty dossier.
+And then, of course, the scope memorandum that was sent by acting AG Rod Rosenstein, who signed the fourth and final FISA application, that allowed first denying Carter Page's civil liberties and constitutional rights.

 And then they debunked it.

-And they debunked it and still signed two more FISA applications.
+They debunked it and still signed two more FISA applications.

-Now the question is who is going to be held accountable?
+Now the question is, who is going to be held accountable?

-Now the two things came out in the course of this.
+Now, two things came out in the course of this.

 Now we have a timeline of all of his lies, what he was being told behind closed doors.